amermaidsong/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Metrics

-The model performance was evaluated using three primary metrics: Precision, Recall, and the F1 Score.
-Based on the most recent training run, the model achieved the following performance on the test set:
+The model was evaluated using Precision, Recall, and the F1 Score.
+On the global test set, the model achieved a Precision of 0.7419, a Recall of 0.6384, and an F1 Score of 0.6863.
+Performance was also measured across data slices, revealing that the model performs best on the "United-States" demographic (F1: 0.6814) and significantly better on individuals with advanced degrees, such as Doctorates (F1: 0.8793), compared to those with lower education levels like 10th grade (F1: 0.2353).

-Precision: 0.7419

-Recall: 0.6384

-F1 Score: 0.6863

 ## Ethical Considerations